lucasjiin/express/README.md

 -   **cluster**: Used for load balancing across multiple CPU cores
 -   **winston, morgan**: Logging
 -   **prisma**: DB ORM
+-   **apollo-server**: Graphql operation handling

 ## Usage

 -   **Prerequisites**
     -   **Database Setup**
         -   You need to have a database configured for the project.
 If you don't have one, remove all Prisma-related code.
         1. Modify the database URL in .env to match your environment.
         2. Initialize Prisma - npx prisma init
         3. Change to below to the schema.prisma file that is automatically generated.